a3y3/a3y3/README.md

 ### Hi there 👋

-My name is Soham Dongargaonkar and I'm a software engineer at Visa.
+My name is Soham Dongargaonkar and I'm a software engineer at Suki AI.

-- 🔭 I’m currently working on:
-  - Working at Suki AI
-  - Creating a Logger that allows you to indent logs at different levels, just the way you indent code
-  - Creating a Kafka like distributed pub/sub system from scratch in Rust

 - 🌱 Check out some of my blog posts:
   - [Building my own distributed Key/Value Store](https://a3y3.dev/distributed-systems/2022/07/24/kv-store.html)